alpas/alpasdev/src/main/resources/docs/configuration.md

 make available for everyone.
 Secondly, different developers on your team might want to use different environment configurations.
 This is true for different servers as well.

-When you need to share some configurations with your team, the convention is to use `.env.example` file that usually contains the same keys but with different placeholder values.
+When you need to share some configurations with your team, the convention is to use an `.env.example` file that usually contains the same keys but with different placeholder values.

 > /alert/ <span>You must have an `.env` file in your root project during development and right next to your